TOSSI-Foundation/oai-nwdaf-ts/README.md

 ## HEALTH Steering Test

-This test degrades one N6 path and proves that the SMF moves a live session onto the other one — and that the move is real in the UPF's forwarding state.
+This test degrades one N6 path and proves that the SMF moves a live session onto the other one, and that the move is real in the UPF's forwarding state.

 ```bash
 # 1. Bring the core up with the HEALTH rule.